Publisher of the most cited open-access journals in their fields.

 PMCID: all published articles receive a PMCID

-Psychopharmacology welcomes submissions of the following article types: Book Review, Case Report, Clinical Trial, Correction, Data Report, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge and Technology Report.
+Psychopharmacology welcomes submissions of the following article types: Book Review, Case Report, Clinical Trial, Correction, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge and Technology Report.

 All manuscripts must be submitted directly to the section Psychopharmacology, where they are peer-reviewed by the Associate and Review Editors of the specialty section.